-Radiation therapy is the highly accurate and precise use of high-energy radiation (such as X-rays) to treat cancer.
+Radiation therapy is the highly accurate and precise use of high-energy radiation to treat cancer.

 Radiation therapy works by destroying the cancer cells' ability to reproduce.
-The body then uses its immune system to clear the cells.

-Radiation is commonly combined with chemotherapy or surgery, depending on the type and location of the cancer.
+Radiation is sometimes combined with chemotherapy or surgery, depending on the type and location of the cancer.
 It may be used to:

 - Cure cancer